 4. Scrum

-With Scrum, the software is developed using an iterative approach within which the team is front and center—experienced and disciplined workers on smaller teams might find the foremost success with this method because it requires self-organization and self-management.
+With Scrum, the software is developed using an iterative approach within which the team is front and center—experienced and disciplined workers on smaller teams might find the most success with this method because it requires self-organization and self-management.

 5. Extreme Programming (XP)

-Another Agile framework, Extreme Programming (or XP) focuses on producing higher quality software using the most effective practices in software development.
-In general, XP follows a collection of values, instead of steps, including simplicity (develop what’s required, nothing more); communication (teams must collaborate and work together on every bit of the software); consistent feedback; and respect.
+Another Agile framework, Extreme Programming (or XP), focuses on producing higher-quality software using the most effective practices in software development.
+In general, XP follows a collection of values, instead of steps, including simplicity (develop what’s required, nothing more), communication (teams must collaborate and work together on every bit of the software), consistent feedback, and respect.

 6. Lean